cben/mathdown/README.md

 (For other branches/commits, there is no trivial solution - rawgit.com doesn't currently support submodules.)

-However you run it, you can open the same document ids and real-time collaboration works.
+As a dynamic app (`server.coffee`):

+    npm install  # once
+    env PORT=8001 npm start  # Prints URL you can click

+(you can choose any port of course.  <kbd>Ctrl+C</kbd> when done.)

-The only benefits a dynamic server is going to bring (not implement yet) are:
+The only benefits the dynamic server is going to bring (not implemented yet) are:

  1. Including the document text in the HTTP response for search engines (#7).
  2. Prettier `mathdown.net/foobar` instead of `mathdown.net/?doc=foobar` URLs (#59).

+**However you run it, you can open the same document ids and real-time collaboration will work!**

-I'm testing hosting on Heroku (https://mathdown.herokuapp.com, should auto-deploy from `gh-pages` on github) and Openshift.
+I'm testing hosting on Heroku (https://mathdown.herokuapp.com, should auto-deploy from `gh-pages` on github) and Openshift (http://mathdown-cben.rhcloud.com/).
 Heroku Button for forks is very neat!
 Both require $20/month for TLS on custom domain; while I understand why that's an effective threshold for "serious" customers to pay, but it annoys me engineering-wise (shared cert TLS is not significantly cheaper for them than custom cert).
 Also, upgrading to Openshift bronze failed so far.
-Looking into Cloudflare to front the custom domain...

 ### mathdown.net and mathdown.com domains